 The Department of Art & Culture, History, and Antiquity has over 90 academic staff, including 20 PhD candidates.
 The staff provide teaching and carry out research from a disciplinary basis, spanning the ages from prehistory up to the present.
 Cross-relations between research groups and within teaching programmes contribute to the vital interdisciplinary embedding of teaching and research.
 Teaching and research come from the research groups, which are divided between the clusters Art & Culture, History and Anquity.

 The twelve special professors in the department are members of social organizations and research institutes, reinforcing the links between the university and society.
 They hold chairs in the fields of history, heritage, landscape and water, material and immaterial culture, the history of knowledge and the culture of memory.
+For the archaeological field, they do so by organizing the annual Roman archaeology conference.

 The department cooperates with the University of Amsterdam in a number of areas.
 This allows students to choose from a large number of diverse courses to aid their academic development in various specializations: